| Roof of the World Tour |

 Ride with us on an amazing motorcycle journey across the roof of the World.
 Tibet and Nepal offer adventure motorbike riders a fantastic experience - both cultural and scenic.
 For most, Mount Everest is the scenic highlight, and the Potala Palace in Lhasa is probably the cultural highpoint and focus.
 And in between, you get to ride through the real Tibet at a time that may well turn out to be a crossroads in the country’s modern history.

 In 1999, H-C Travel was the first licensed Western motorcycle tour operator to run organized motorcycle tours into Tibet.
 In 2001 we were the first to reach Everest Base Camp on the Tibet northern approach by motorcycle and the first to bring motorcycle groups to Everest Base Camp.
-And now, in 2014, with the increasing improvements to the road surfaces, we have revised our itinerary to allow you more time riding through this mysterious country, and we’ve increased our daily riding distances by an average of 50%.
+And now, with the increasing improvements to the road surfaces, we have revised our itinerary to allow you more time riding through this mysterious country, and we’ve increased our daily riding distances by an average of 50%.
 Let our experience make your experience, and ride with us to the edge of adventure!

 Travelling in Tibet is full of the unexpected, which is certainly part of its appeal.
 Our Tibet tour is best termed a 'motorcycle adventure', and should be undertaken by fit, experienced riders with an open mind for changing road conditions and different rules of the road.
 This tour is not suitable for novices, we expect you to have a minimum 5000 miles riding experience, and some offroad riding experience is required (not a lot!) as roads are sometimes little more than tracks.
 Itineraries are subject to improvement or change depending on local conditions.